danmayer/danmayer.github.com/_posts/2017-05-22-unused-DB-columns.md

 # Detecting DB Column Usage

 I am always interested in ways to automate and [cleanup old unused code](https://github.com/danmayer/coverband).
 Removing the clutter helps focus in on the things that matter and make more clear patterns emerge.
 Continuing on some work to [cleanup unused tables in a database](https://www.mayerdan.com/programming/2017/02/08/cleanup-your-db), I really wanted a way to find unused columns / fields.
 I came up with two easy ways to try to automate detecting this in a Rails app.
-The first is to query your [paper_trail](https://github.com/airblade/paper_trail) history, which is easy if you are already using paper_trail.
+The first is to query the DB's [paper_trail](https://github.com/airblade/paper_trail) history, which is easy if you are already using paper_trail.
+The second I will cover in another post soon.

 ## Column Usage Output

-The output you get after running the queries should be pretty clear.
+What does column usage look like, well for each table it is a list of fields and the last date it was modified.
+The simple output should be pretty clear.

 ```
 ____________________________________________________________